rickrodness/cse110-sp24-group18/admin/meetings/051323-project-kickstart.md

 ### Set goals and subtasks
 - Phase 1 being the one focused on
 - Database no longer needed
+- Task list on top of the diary: Date/time, text, sentiment feature, etc for 1 task.
 -

 ## Action Items